 Unbelievers are involved in committing sins.
 Believers are often guilty of sins of omission.
 After salvation a student's character often displays glaring areas of neglect.
 Blind spots are common.
 Christ's specific command therefore was to teach them "all things."
-New Life materials with Christ-centered input from you, the coach round out a person until his character is "above reproach."
+CBLT courses with Christ-centered input from the coach round out a person until his character is "above reproach."